nimikaruna95/PROJECT-REDBUS/README.md

 prices = driver.find_elements((By.XPATH, '//*[@class="fare d-block")]')

 for price_elem in price:

-   Price.append(price_elem.text) #if you want,you can extend this to extract additional details like bus timings, seat availability, etc.
+   Price.append(price_elem.text) #if you want,you can add additional details like bus timings, seat availability, etc.

 Step 4: Close the browser